Akshat2711/academia_scrapper_api_fast/Readme.md

 - Check the troubleshooting section above
 - Review the error messages and logs
 - Verify all dependencies are installed
-- Ensure Tesseract binary is available
+- Ensure the Tesseract binary is available

 ## Contributors